Gowthami-CL/helloworld/README.md

-# helloworldforyoctobuild
+# helloworldcomponent
-Example hello world application git repo to be used in a new yocto recipe
+Example hello world application used in our own layer